zebra716/SEBC/resources/labs/4_YARN_results.md

-i is Mapper containers
+i is Mapper container
-j is Reducer containers
+j is Reducer container
 k is Container memory

-The below are the fastest parameters, and duration is 00:04:55.
+The below is the fastest parameter, and duration is 00:04:55.
 ```
 i=1	j=2	k=512
 ```